-- New: Time for Kids has opened up all of its 2020 content, including teaching materials, its entire digital library, and teaching tools utilizing Time for Kids Magazine.
+- Time for Kids has opened up all of its 2020 content, including teaching materials, its entire digital library, and teaching tools utilizing Time for Kids Magazine.

-- New: The You Can Do the Rubik’s Cube Program offers free, downloadable K-12 lessons written by teachers and tested in the classroom.
+- The You Can Do the Rubik’s Cube Program offers free, downloadable K-12 lessons written by teachers and tested in the classroom.
 Available in multiple languages.

-- New: The New York Times Learning Network vertical hosts lessons across subjects and current events using the Times multimedia content.
+- The New York Times Learning Network vertical hosts lessons across subjects and current events using the Times multimedia content.

 - Scholastic’s Learn at Home program includes immersive day-by-day projects to keep kids reading, thinking, and growing.

 - Hand2Mind hosts daily activity and lesson plans for grades K-5.

 - The Smithsonian’s children’s website

 - Kids Discovery is a cross-curricular learning platform for elementary and middle school children, with access to more than 2,000 visually stunning science and social studies articles.